Updated: 23rd January 2023

-The grandeur of a Gothic Cathedral towering above the city, a labyrinth of brightly coloured walls enclosing tiny streets, shaded squares sound-tracked by birdsong and free-flowing fountains, and a plethora of delicious restaurants and nightlife lie waiting for you along the oceanside in Palma de Mallorca, the capital of the Balearics.
+The grandeur of a Gothic Cathedral towering above the city, a labyrinth of brightly coloured walls enclosing tiny streets, shaded squares sound-tracked by birdsong and free-flowing fountains, and a plethora of delicious restaurants and nightlife.
+Welcome to Palma de Mallorca, the capital of the Balearics.

-The first time I visited the island, my only plan was to avoid Magaluf and explore some of the other things to do in Mallorca – sadly, while doing so, I ended up avoiding Palma also.
-Having recently returned to spend a week in the city itself for the Traverse21 conference, I can see why that was such a big mistake.
+The first time I visited the island, I hadn’t consulted a guide to Palma city, and my only plan was to avoid Magaluf and explore some of the other reasons to visit Mallorca island.
+Sadly, while doing so, I ended up accidentally avoiding Palma altogether.
+Having recently returned to spend a week in the city itself, I’ve managed to correct my mistake and discover many of the best things to do in Palma.

-In fact, I’d go as far as saying that Palma is an ideal city-break, which is quite surprising for an island destination – yet, it ticks all the boxes; gastronomy, history, culture, and more than enough places to eat and drink in style.
-Here’s a quick guide to Palma de Mallorca and what to expect from a long weekend in the city.
+In fact, I’d go as far as saying that Palma is an ideal city break, which is quite surprising for an island destination – yet, it ticks all the boxes; gastronomy, history, culture, and more than enough places to eat and drink in style.

 When to visit and how long to spend in Palma de Mallorca?